zonemaster/zonemaster-backend/docs/API.md

 #### `"error"`

+* If the given `profile` is not among the [available profiles], a user error is returned.

 >
 > TODO: List all possible error codes and describe what they mean enough for clients to know how react to them.